diegocamlooker/thesis_ks/1_proposal.md

 In general, I want this project to be reflective of the crowdfunding backer experience from top to bottom, from the early days of a project until it gets in the backers hands.
 I want to  focus on the table top gaming category, the biggest in this platform and my favourite.
 Some of the questions I’d like to address are:

 - Which is the percentage of successful projects in the platform?
--What makes a project successful?
+- What makes a project successful?
 - Is actually board games the biggest there?
 - How many campaign days are enough to meet the objectives?
 - Is there a positive correlation between high ranked games and KS, just due to hype?